MBI-Div-B/sardana-GreateyesTangoTwoDController/README.md

 ### Multiple Acquisition

-To acquire multiple frames per scan point, set the `nframes` configuration parameter:
+To acquire multiple frames per scan point, set the `nframes` attribute on the expchannel:

-`charlie_conf nframes 20`
+`charlie.nframes = 20`

 If set to a value greater than one, multiple images will be recorded for each SoftwareTrigger.
 The names of the files saved will be returned as file references in the form: